daevlin/daevlin.github.io/_posts/2020-07-17-Zero2Auto_analysis.md

 ![Resource Hacker](/assets/images/resource_hacker.png)

-The .rsrc section also has quite a high entry, as shown by the diagram in DiE.
+The .rsrc section also has quite a high entropy, as shown by the diagram in DiE.
 The high entropy strenghtens our theory about it being packed or encrypted/obfuscated.

 ![Detect It Easy](/assets/images/entropy_rsrc.png)